Safe and Successful Home Canning

 Ascorbic acid helps prevent the discoloration of apples, apricots, peaches, pears, mushrooms and potatoes, and stem-end darkening of cherries and grapes.
 You can find ascorbic acid in several forms:

-- Pure powdered ascorbic acid is available among canning supplies in supermarkets during the canning season.
+- Pure powdered ascorbic acid is available where canning supplies are sold.
 One level teaspoon of pure powder weighs about 3 grams.
 Use 1 teaspoon per gallon of water as a treatment solution.

-- Vitamin C tablets are economical and available year-round in many stores.
+- Vitamin C tablets are economical and available in a variety of locations.
 Crush and dissolve six 500-milligram tablets in a gallon of water as a treatment solution.

-To hot-pack, bring freshly prepared food to a boil and simmer two to five minutes.
-Loosely fill jars with the boiled food.
+To hot pack, bring freshly prepared food to a boil and simmer 2 to 5 minutes.
+Loosely fill jars with the boiled food, followed by boiling liquid.

-Hot-packing is the preferred pack style for foods processed in a boiling-water canner.
-At first, the color of hot-packed foods may appear no better than that of raw-packed foods, but within a short storage period, both color and flavor of hot-packed foods will be superior.
+Hot packing is the preferred pack style for foods processed in a boiling-water or steam canner.
+At first, the color of hot-packed foods may appear no better than that of raw-packed foods, but within a short storage period, both the color and flavor of hot-packed foods will be superior.

-In raw-packing, jars are filled tightly with freshly prepared, unheated food.
+In raw packing, jars are filled tightly with freshly prepared, unheated food, followed by boiling liquid.
 Some foods, especially fruit, will float in the jars.
 The trapped air may cause the fruit to discolor in as little as two to three months.
-Raw-packing is more suitable for vegetables processed in a pressure canner.
+Raw packing is more suitable for vegetables processed in a pressure canner.

-Regular and wide-mouth Mason-type, threaded jars with self-sealing lids are the best choice for home canning (Figure 2.).
-They are available in 1/2-pint, pint, 1-1/2-pint, quart, and 1/2-gallon sizes.
-The regular jar mouth opening is about 2-3/8 inches.
+Regular and wide-mouth, threaded jars with two-piece self-sealing lids are the recommended choice for home canning (Figure 2.).
+They are available in ½-pint, 12-ounce, 1½-pint, quart and ½-gallon sizes.
+The regular jar mouth opening is about 23/8 inches.
 Wide-mouth jars have openings of about 3 inches, which makes them easier to fill and empty.
-Use half-gallon jars only for canning very acid juices.
-Jelly jars are available in 8-ounce and 12-ounce sizes.
+Use half-gallon jars only for canning high acid juices.

-With careful handling, Mason jars and screw bands may be reused many times.
-You will need to use new lids (flats) each time, however.
+With careful handling, canning jars and screw bands may be reused many times.
+You will need to use new lids (flats) each time; after the first use the lid will no longer seal effectively.
 After jars have cooled, remove screw bands.
-Wash and dry bands, and store in a dry area.
-If left on stored jars, bands become hard to remove and often rust, which makes them unsuitable for further use.
-If using other types of lid systems with rubber rings, follow that manufacturer’s advice about pretreating rubber rings.
+Wash and dry screw bands, and store in a dry area.
+If left on stored jars, screw bands become hard to remove and often rust, which makes them unsuitable for further use.
+If using other types of lid systems with rubber rings, follow that manufacturer’s advice precisely.

-When you use jars and lids properly, the results are excellent seals and vacuums, and little or no jar breakage.
+When you use jars and lids properly, the results are quality seals and vacuums and little or no jar breakage.

 The first step to safe food is clean jars